hrachovcovat/english/year-review/index.md

 # Year review
 **1. What did you like most about this subject?**

-I liked the fact that Justin really cared about us and was interested in us.
+I liked the fact that you really cared about us and was interested in us.

 **2. What did you like least about this subject?**